-The ensemble of reanalyses captures the main structure of the observed overturning profile (Fig. 1a).
-The depth and strength of the maximum overturning is similar among all estimates with a range of ~15-18 Sv (Fig. 1a).
-The profiles diverge in the deeper ocean, with a weaker than observed lower overturning cell and southward flow in the ensemble (i.e., the MOC decreases more gradually with depth).
-The reanalyses are less accurate at depth due to there being fewer observations to constrain the flow.
-The overturning profiles of the ensemble and GLORYS12V1 in density space have no negative transport (i.e., no abyssal cell), and their MOC is stronger than in depth space (Fig. 1b).
-The temporal variability of their upper MOC strength at 34.5°S, however, is fairly insensitive to the vertical coordinate system used for integration (Fig. S1).
-We therefore focus on the MOC in depth space because the reanalyses can then be directly compared with the observational estimates.
+140 The ensemble of reanalyses captures the main structure of the observed overturning profile (Fig 1a).
+The depth and strength of the maximum overturning is similar among all estimates with a range of ~15-18 Sv (Fig 1a).
+The profiles diverge in the deeper ocean, with a weaker southward flow (i.e., the overturning decreases more gradually with depth) and a weaker lower overturning cell in the ensemble than observed.
+The reanalyses are less accurate at depth due to fewer observations to constrain the flow.
+The overturning profiles of the ensemble and 145 GLORYS12V1 in density space have a stronger maximum overturning transport than that calculated in depth space, and they have no negative transport (i.e., no abyssal cell) (Fig 1b).
+Thus, obtaining the overturning in density space may be important to accurately infer the overturning pathways across 34.5°S. We focus herein on the MOC in depth space because the temporal variability of the upper MOC strength in the reanalyses is fairly insensitive to the coordinate system (not shown), and they can then be directly compared with the other estimates.

-We analyse the basic statistics of the variability of the maximum MOC strength and the MHT by looking at their time-mean and standard deviation over 2013-2017 and 1993-2020.
-The time-mean MOC estimates have a range of 15.5-18.7 Sv, with the ensemble-mean (labelled "mean" in figures) being only slightly weaker than the altimeter-based estimate and that observed across SAMBA (crosses in Fig. 2a).
-The time-mean MHT estimates have a range of 0.31-0.61 PW (crosses in Fig. 2c).
-Relative to the ensemble-mean values (MOC: 16.56 Sv; MHT: 0.36 PW), the time-mean MHT range has a 75% increase from its minimum to maximum value (excluding the energy-budget estimates) compared to only a 20% increase for the time-mean MOC range.
-These ranges are within the documented uncertainty of SAMBA (Table 2).
-The ensemble-mean MHT is similar to the energy-budget estimates based on Mayer et al. (2022) (Fig. 2c).
-While there is inter-model spread in the ensemble time-mean transports (crosses in Fig. 2b,d), the spread is smaller than the uncertainty in SAMBA (Table 2), although it is more comparable for the MHT than for the MOC.
+We now analyse the basic statistics of the variability of the maximum overturning strength and the MHT by looking at their time-mean and standard deviation over the 2013-2017 mooring observational period and over 1993-2020.
+The time-mean overturning estimates have a range of 15.5 - 18.7 Sv, with the ensemble-mean (labelled "mean" in figures) being only slightly weaker than the altimeter-based estimate and that observed across SAMBA (crosses in Fig 2a), and the range in mean values is within the documented uncertainty of SAMBA (Table 2).
+In contrast, the time-mean MHT estimates have a relatively large range of 0.35 - 0.61 PW (crosses in Fig 2c), although the ensemble-mean is within the uncertainty range of SAMBA.
+This increased spread in the time-mean MHT compared to the MOC (even without the energy-budget MHT estimates) could be due to variations in the inferred temperature field or spatial distribution of velocity.
+The ensemble-mean MHT is similar to the energy-budget estimates based on Mayer et al. (2022) (Fig 2c).
+While there is inter-model spread in the ensemble time-mean transports (crosses in Fig 2b,d), the spread is smaller than the uncertainty in SAMBA (Table 2), although it is more comparable for the MHT than for the MOC.
+We note that time-mean transports in SAMBA are calculated using time-mean reference velocities from a model (Kersalé et al., 2020).
+We focus herein on the variation of transport anomalies from their time-mean values.